-- Agricultural productivity growth has been shown to be more poverty-reducing than growth in other sectors, in particular in low-income countries where agriculture constitutes a major portion of the economy and absorbs a large part of the labour force.
-Fully harnessing this potential for poverty reduction requires targeted policies and investments. - To harness the potential contribution of agricultural innovation and productivity growth for poverty and hunger reduction, policies and investment need to be conceived within the broader framework of agricultural, rural and structural transformation. - Structural transformation should be accelerated both in agriculture (rural push) and in non-agriculture sectors (urban pull) to accelerate recovery and rapid reductions in poverty.
-There is need for increasing agricultural productivity by transiting from staple to non-staple products, improving economic integration with domestic and global economy through investment in infrastructure, and increasing public investment in agriculture.
+Growth in agricultural productivity has been proved to be more effective at reducing poverty than growth in other sectors, in particular in low-income countries where agriculture constitutes a major portion of the economy and absorbs a large part of the labour force.
+Fully harnessing this potential for poverty reduction requires targeted policies and investments.

+- To harness the potential contribution of agricultural innovation and productivity growth for poverty and hunger reduction, policies and investment need to be conceived within the broader framework of agricultural, rural and structural transformation. - Structural transformation should be accelerated both in agriculture (rural push) and in non-agriculture sectors (urban pull) to accelerate recovery and rapid reductions in poverty.
+There is a need for increasing agricultural productivity by transiting from staple to non-staple products, improving economic integration with the domestic and global economy through investment in infrastructure, and increasing public investment in agriculture.